zulip/zulip/docs/production/export-and-import.md

    - Ensure that the Zulip server you're importing into is running the same version of Zulip as the server you're exporting from.

-   - For exports from Zulip Cloud (zulip.com), you need to [upgrade to `main`][upgrade-zulip-from-git], since we run `main` on Zulip Cloud:
+   - For exports created from Zulip Cloud (zulip.com), you need to [upgrade to `zulip-cloud-current`][upgrade-zulip-from-git], which represents the current version that Zulip Cloud is running; this is generally `main` delayed by a week or two.
+To upgrade to that:

      ```bash
-     /home/zulip/deployments/current/scripts/upgrade-zulip-from-git main
+     /home/zulip/deployments/current/scripts/upgrade-zulip-from-git zulip-cloud-current
      ```

      It is not sufficient to be on the latest stable release, as